apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/installation/pseudo-cluster.md

 ## Start DolphinScheduler

-Use **deployment user** you created above, running the following command to complete the deployment, and the server log will be stored in the logs folder
+Use **deployment user** you created above, running the following command to complete the deployment, and the server log will be stored in the logs folder.

 ```shell
 sh install.sh
 ```

-> **_Note:_** For the first time deployment, there maybe occur five times of `sh: bin/dolphinscheduler-daemon.sh: No such file or directory` in terminal
-, this is non-important information and you can ignore it.
+> **_Note:_** For the first time deployment, there maybe occur five times of `sh: bin/dolphinscheduler-daemon.sh: No such file or directory` in the terminal, this is non-important information that you can ignore.

 ## Login DolphinScheduler

-The browser access address http://localhost:12345/dolphinscheduler can login DolphinScheduler UI.
+Access address `http://localhost:12345/dolphinscheduler` and login DolphinScheduler UI.
 The default username and password are **admin/dolphinscheduler123**

 ## Start or Stop Server